artsy/artsy.github.io/_posts/2019-05-03-ortas-best-of.markdown

 # Open Source

 Artsy had a rich relationship with Open Source before I arrived, and I devoted a lot of time and effort to making this world-class.
-There is an entire blog post on how Artsy became [Open Source by Default][tttoooodddoooo], but I made sure to make it easy for people interested in following Artsy's footsteps.
+There is an entire blog post on how Artsy became [Open Source by Default][ossd], but I made sure to make it easy for people interested in following Artsy's footsteps.
 I believe the world will be a lot richer as more people work in the open.

 > [Open Expectations][oss-exp], [Open Source FAQ for Engineers][oss-faq], [Licenses for OSS Code][oss-lic], [Open
 > Sourcing Energy][oss-energy], [How we Open Source'd Eigen][oss-eigen], [Helping the Web Towards OSS by